-The Group has classified its financial assets in the following measurement categories: those to be measured subsequently at fair value (either through other comprehensive income ("OCI") or through the statement of profit or loss), and those to be measured at amortised cost.
+The Group classifies its financial assets in the following measurement categories: those to be measured subsequently at fair value (either through other comprehensive income ("OCI") or through profit or loss), and those to be measured at amortised cost.
 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.

-For assets measured at fair value, gains and losses will either be recorded in the statement of profit or loss or OCI.
-For investments in equity instruments that are not held-for-trading, this will depend on whether the Group has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income ("FVOCI").
+For assets measured at fair value, gains and losses will either be recorded in profit or loss or OCI.
+For investments in equity instruments that are not held for trading, this will depend on whether the Group has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income ("FVOCI").